fossabot/FridayAPI/README.md

 -We have our reasons :).
 Because of friday took years to do it like AI AI :)

 No worries you can be honest with us .
 We're same like you but a little fat maybe ;)

+Hey!
+Did you see that ?
+[We have github.io page ! all this docs stays there same but little sweet](https://intelligentthings.github.io/FridayAPI/ "See docs")